 Dedicated Professional Staff

-Under the leadership of two Co-Executive Directors and a strong executive team that collectively represents over 120 years of experience at the School, the O-School blends key aspects of psychology, education and social work into a seamless milieu that is rooted in learning, relationships and safety.
+Under a leadership team that collectively represents nearly 100 years of experience at the School, the O-School blends key aspects of psychology, education, and social work into a seamless milieu that is rooted in learning, relationships and safety.

-Because the staff is so vital to the School’s milieu, standards have always been high, and a host of credentialed professionals support the O-School 24 hours a day, including experts in:
+Because the staff is so vital to the School’s milieu, standards have always been high, and a host of credentialed professionals support the students, including experts in:

 - Social Work

 - Art Education

 - Occupational Therapy

 - Physical Education

 - Nursing and Pediatrics

 Together, the O-School’s highly trained educational and therapeutic team gives students the opportunity to develop a new emotional support structure, healthy relationships and life skills that put them on the path to success.